H4k1l/Rchat/README.md

 Usage: Rchat [OPTIONS] --port <PORT> --name <NAME>

 Options:
   -a, --address <ADDRESS>  the address to connect to -p, --port <PORT>        the port to host/connect
       --host               host a connection
       --connect            connect to an host
   -n, --name <NAME>        your name identifier
-      --protected <PASSWORD>  the password to be protected be -h, --help                  Print help
+      --protected          the password for the host -h, --help               Print help
 ```
 For host a chat:
 ```